kaibyao/sh-assignment/DISCUSSION.md

 * Could use filters for specialties, years of experience, degree, and city.
 * The searching logic itself is basic and uses `.includes()` on every field, which can lead to perf issues when searching across many advocates.
 Would probably want to convert this to using a fuzzy-searching library (or if this were being productionized, to a search engine a la Algolia, ElasticSearch, TypeSense, etc.).

-#### Currently fetching all advocates

-We currently fetch all advocate rows from the database.
-Given that we should assume that there are potentially hundreds of thousands of advocates, it would make sense to limit this via pagination.

 #### Currently READ-only

 There's no way to add or edit (or remove/archive) an advocate, and I suspect this is necessary for this kind of application.

-#### Specialties are just an array of strings

-There's a lot of duplicate specialties, and the specialties for each advocate is just a json payload of a string array.
-If we ever want to do any kind of filtering / grouping / analysis on specialties, they will need to be their own data model / db table.

 #### We only have cities and not states